MartinRosenberg/Awesome-Tech-Communities/README.md

 Please feel free to submit a Pull Request (or an Issue) to add a new community, information about an existing community, or to indicate a community becoming active or inactive.

-> [!NOTE]
-> Many of these communities were found on other lists but are apparently inaccessible or inactive.
+Many of these communities were found on other lists but are apparently inaccessible or inactive.
 However, any of them may still be present or active in places or ways I am unaware of, so I am still presenting them here.

-> [!NOTE]
-> Links for communities below [Regional](#regional) (i.e., those starting with [Conferences](#conferences-public-communities)) were copied over from elsewhere, but have not yet been checked for the communities being current.
+Links for communities below [Regional](#regional) (i.e., those starting with [Conferences](#conferences-public-communities)) were copied over from elsewhere, but have not yet been checked for the communities being current.

+> [!TIP]
+> If you hover over an ⓘ next to a link for a second, it will present a tooltip containing information about that link.

 ## Table of Contents